- ALZinfo.org - http://www.alzinfo.org -

 A new analysis confirms that the number of Americans expected to become afflicted with Alzheimer's disease in the coming decades is likely to snowball unless new discoveries prompt the development of effective treatment and preventive measures for this devastating memory-robbing ailment.

-"Alzheimer's disease is becoming an increasingly major medical problem in the United States and worldwide," says nobel laureate Paul Greengard, PhD, Director of the Fisher Center for Alzheimer's Disease Research at The Rockefeller University.
+"Alzheimer's disease is becoming an increasingly major medical problem in the United States and worldwide," says nobel laureate Paul Greengard, PhD, Director of the Fisher Center for Alzheimer's Research at The Rockefeller University.
 "The new data estimating the number of likely Alzheimer's victims in coming decades underscores the importance of supporting research into the causes, prevention and treatment of Alzheimer's disease," he says.